 Weekly homework tasks which may include: spellings, English, maths/ number bonds/ times tables, etc. can be accessed via each child's class page on Google Classrooms (Pupil login details will be provided by the class teacher).

 |How will the school support parents/ carers to help their child’s learning?|

-Parents’/ Carers' Consultation Evenings are held termly and a full written report is provided in the summer term.
+Parents’/ Carers' Consultation Evenings are held in the Autumn and Summer terms and a full written report is provided in the summer term.